John F. Kennedy International Airport: Airport hotels

 Several hotels are adjacent to JFK Airport, including the Courtyard by Marriott and the Crowne Plaza.
 The former Ramada Plaza JFK Hotel is Building 144, and it was formerly the only on-site hotel at JFK Airport.
 It was previously a part of Forte Hotels and previously the Travelodge New York JFK.
 Due to its role in housing friends and relatives of aircraft crash victims in the 1990s and 2000s, the hotel became known as the "Heartbreak Hotel".
 In 2009 the PANYNJ stated in its preliminary 2010 budget that it was closing the hotel due to "declining aviation activity and a need for substantial renovation" and that it expected to save $1 million per month.
 The hotel closed on December 1, 2009.
 Almost 200 employees lost their jobs.

 On July 27, 2015, Governor Andrew Cuomo announced in a press conference that the TWA Flight Center building would be used by the TWA Hotel, a 505-room hotel with 40000 sqft of conference, event, or meeting space.
 The new hotel is estimated to have cost $265 million.
 The hotel has a 10000 sqft observation deck with an infinity pool.
 Groundbreaking for the hotel occurred on December 15, 2016, and it opened on May 15, 2019.

+Resorts World New York City is a casino hotel that is located near the airport, adjacent to the Aqueduct Racetrack.
+The hotel is planning to expand into an integrated resort if granted a full casino license.